Third Judicial District - Huerfano County Court Judge

 Honorable Robert E. Haeger

-Judge Haeger graduated from Iowa Wesleyan College with a B.A. in Sociology in 1962.
-He earned a J.D. degree from Chicago Kent College of Law in 1966.
-Judge Haeger was admitted to the Illinois Bar in 1966, admitted to the practice of law in the Federal District Court in 1966 and to the United States Supreme Court in 1968.
-During his 20 years of active law practice, Robert Haeger was a successful trial attorney.
+Judge Haeger was admitted to the practice of law in Jan.
+4, 1988.
+He was appointed county judge of Huerfano County by Gov. Roy Romer on Nov.
+4, 1987.
+He graduated from Iowa Wesleyan College with a B.A. in sociology, and from Chicago Kent College of Law.
+He was admitted to the bar in the Federal District Court in 1966 and to the U.S. Supreme Court in 1968.
+During his 20 years of active law practice, Haeger was a successful trial attorney.